This post may contain affiliate links. Please read our disclosure policy.

 This is an overview with step-by-step photos.
 Full ingredients & instructions are in the recipe card below.

-Preheat the oven to 375F.
+Preheat the oven.
 Boil the noodles in a large pot, and cook until just al dente.
 Drain them, don’t rinse, and place each noodle separately on parchment paper without overlapping.
 Add an even layer of the marinara sauce to a deep 9×13″ lasagna dish.
 Meanwhile, in a mixing bowl, make the cheese and spinach filling.

 Spread the spinach ricotta mixture evenly onto each noodle.
 I find it’s easy enough to do with a spoon.
 Roll them up one by one, and place them in the baking dish seam-side down.